fusge/Athena/HACKING.md

 CMake version][2] installed to make use of the latest Quality-of-Life additions.

-You have a few options to pass `athena_DEVELOPER_MODE` to the configure command, but this project prefers to use presets.
+You have a few options to pass `Athena_DEVELOPER_MODE` to the configure command, but this project prefers to use presets.

 As a developer, you should create a `CMakeUserPresets.json` file at the root of